brittanyarthur/SentimentAnalysis/README.md

 It will also do the work of finding where each question was asked in the text file of the interview.
 It will aggregate all responses to each question and responses to follow up questions from each question.

-* Tools: LIWC, Stanford Tagger
+* Tools: LIWC (http://www.liwc.net), Stanford Tagger (http://nlp.stanford.edu/software/tagger.shtml)
-* Techniques: reinforcement learning, bag of words
+* NLP Techniques: reinforcement learning, bag of words
+* Data Structures used: trie, hash table, queue, nested objects, linked lists

 Example (using fake data)
 -------------------------